pjlintw/CL20/assignment3/README.md

 `atis-test-sentences-draw.txt`.
 The file consists of 5 sentencs which was randomly selected from ATIS test set for drawing parsing tree derived from the parser.

-The sentences file consist 98 sentences from test set originally for ATIS grammar and 2 additional and ungrammatical sentences.

 ## Run CKY Parer